 A wide variety of conditions are treated with infusion therapy.
 First Choice Neurology Infusion Centers treat conditions such as the below, but not limited to:

-Inflammatory Exacerbations:
+Inflammatory Exacerbations: Solumedrol

-Rheumatic Conditions:
+Rheumatic Conditions: Remicade, Actemra

-Ulcerative Colitis or Crohn’s Disease:
+Ulcerative Colitis or Crohn’s Disease: Entyvio, Cimzia

 What is an Infusion Center?